Maggie Gyllenhaal: Personal life

 In 2002, Gyllenhaal began a relationship with actor Peter Sarsgaard.
 The couple became engaged in April 2006, and married on May 2, 2009, in a small chapel in Brindisi, Italy.
-They have two daughters, born October 2006 and April 2012.
-On May 9, 2025, Gyllenhaal's eldest daughter, Ramona, was arrested for protesting in Columbia University against Israel's actions in the Gaza war.
+The couple have two daughters.
+On May 9, 2025, Gyllenhaal's elder daughter, Ramona, was arrested for protesting in Columbia University against Israel's actions in the Gaza war.

+The family briefly resided on Greenwich Street in Manhattan from 2005 to 2006 before moving to a 3,600-square-foot townhouse in Park Slope, Brooklyn, where they resided from 2006 to 2019.

 Political views

 At the 18th Independent Spirit Awards in 2003, she spoke out against the Iraq war, stating the reason for the invasion was "oil and imperialism".
 In 2005, Gyllenhaal drew controversy for her statement that the September 11 attacks were "an occasion to be brave enough to ask some serious questions about America's role in the world ...
 It is always useful as individuals or nations to ask how we may have knowingly or unknowingly contributed to this conflict."
 Gyllenhaal took part in Artists United to Win Without War, a campaign started by Robert Greenwald that aimed to advance progressive causes and voicing opposition to the Iraq War.

-She and her brother Jake filmed a commercial for Rock the Vote, and visited the University of Southern California to encourage students to vote in the 2004 U.S. presidential election, in which she supported John Kerry.
+She and her brother Jake filmed a commercial for Rock the Vote, and visited the University of Southern California to encourage students to vote in the 2004 US presidential election, in which she supported John Kerry.
 Gyllenhaal supported Barack Obama in the 2008 presidential election.
 She has campaigned on behalf of the American Civil Liberties Union (ACLU), an organization her family strongly supports.
 In June 2013, Gyllenhaal and numerous other celebrities appeared in a video showing support for whistleblower Chelsea Manning.

 Philanthropy

 Gyllenhaal is a supporter of Witness, a non-profit organization that uses video and online technologies to expose human rights violations.
 She co-hosted a benefit dinner with founder Peter Gabriel in November 2007.
 Gyllenhaal helped raise funds for TrickleUp.org, another non-profit that helps people in poverty to start a micro-enterprise.
 For one of the fundraisers, Gyllenhaal helped design and promote a necklace that sold for US$100; all proceeds from sales went to the charity.
 Since 2008, Gyllenhaal has been supporting the Hear the World Foundation as ambassador.
 In her role, she advocates for equal opportunities and better quality of life for people with hearing loss.
 In October 2008, she hosted a fashion show called "Fashionably Natural", which was presented by Gen Art and SoyJoy in Los Angeles.
 The show featured new designers who worked only with natural and eco-friendly fabrics and materials.
 Gyllenhaal is an advocate of Planned Parenthood; in 2012 she said, "Women's health is very important to me.
-It has become such a politicized issue and so I will make every effort to elect officials who believe as strongly as I do that all women [...] have access to quality health care and information."
+It has become such a politicized issue and so I will make every effort to elect officials who believe as strongly as I do that all women ... have access to quality health care and information."